BigAl/lunchbox/README.md

 ### mirror URL

-As Red Hat Enterprise Linux ISOs are not publicly retrievable the URL in the templates are fake.
-Likewise as the OEL ISO's required accpecting the license and seeting some cookie the URL is also no good.
-To use these templates you should substitute your local server where you host the ISOs, using the mirror variable as above.
+As Red Hat Enterprise Linux ISOs are not publicly retrievable the URL in the template is fake.
+Likewise as the OEL ISO's required accpecting the license agreement and seeting some cookie the URL is also not good.
+To use these templates you should substitute your local server where you host the ISO's, using the mirror variable as above.

-### CentOS
-As CentOS 7rc ISO images are not yet avialble the box currently uses the boot.iso file and installs over the network and hence will be slower to build.
-The template is based on Release Candidate 20140704-1 from 4th of July.